 PROFESSIONAL RESOURCES

 Oct 16, 2015 - Dr. Ben Sutter portrays the treatment process known as DTR THERAPY, giving patient examples and a brief description of the software used by T-SCAN alongside EMG for measurement of malocclusion synchronized with muscle activity.
-He describes DTR as a form of splintless TMD therapy which defines occlusion as one of the most influential concepts in all of dentistry.
+He described DTR as a form of splintless TMD therapy which defines occlusion as one of the most influential concepts in all of dentistry.

 Jul 30, 2016 - Drs.
 Robert Kerstein and Mark Piper recount their respective experiences with measured occlusion and TMJ imaging concepts, finding common answers to the classic debate:

 "Are occlusion and TMD related?"
-Both prefer MIP as a condylar position for restorative dentistry more often than not, especially in facilitating immediate complete anterior guidance development, which is an important concept in DTR THERAPY.
+Both prefer MIP as a 'condylar position' for restorative dentistry more often than not, especially in facilitating immediate complete anterior guidance development, which is an important concept in DTR THERAPY.

-Nov 23, 2014 - Dr. Kerstein answers Dr. Nick Yiannios's FAQs of DTR THERAPY for occlusomuscular TMD patients.
+Nov 23, 2014 - Dr. Kerstein answers Dr. Nick Yiannios's FAQs of DTR THERAPY for TMD patients.
 Dr. Kerstein has been leading research and development in the field of Computerized Occlusal Analysis since 1984.

 Nov 23, 2015 - Dr. Yiannios and Dr. Tom Coleman are co-authors of literature in the Handbook of Research on Computerized Occlusal Analysis Technology Applications in Dental Medicine (Kerstein).
-Dr. Yiannios is founder of the Center for Neural Occlusion which emphasizes the sympathetic component of orofacial pain and TMD.
+Dr. Yiannios started his own 'Center for Neural Occlusion', which prioritizes MRI & CBCT TMJ imaging and involuntary autonomic sympathetic dysfunction.

 Oct 22, 2025 - "Why is a general dentist treating something typically diagnosed by ear, nose, and throat physicians?"
 Dr. Sutter profiles the nature and symptoms of Meniere's, highlighting its status as a diagnosis of exclusion based upon clinical presentation and briefly covering treatment options.

-He shares an example of a T-SCAN data set to conceptualize what a DTR dentist considers in framing an occlusomuscular diagnosis and treatment plan.
+He shares an example of a T-SCAN data set to conceptualize what a DTR dentist considers in framing an occlusomuscular TMD diagnosis and treatment plan.

 The emotional toll of Meniere's is something most of us cannot imagine.
 Social media support groups are full of stories and memes describing how debilitating this condition can be.